expo/expo/docs/versions/unversioned/react-native/touchablehighlight.md

 ### `activeOpacity`

 Determines what the opacity of the wrapped view should be when touch is active.
+The value should be between 0 and 1.
+Defaults to 0.85.

 | Type   | Required |
 | ------ | -------- |